aurimontem/phs/week_1/README.md

   download more command line programs, in your free time look up `homebrew`

 If you want to skip this introduction, feel free to reference the command line cheatsheet (shell_cheatsheet.md) in this directory instead.
+An appendix that gives an overview of the command line, basic bash commands, and the remote access of files is also available in command_line_appendix.pdf (created by Alex Dorsett for PHYS 125).

 Basic shell commands
 --------------------